aliziaf/aliziaf/README.md

 - 👋 Hi, I’m @aliziaf
 - 👀 I’m interested in Network and Internet Security
-- 🌱 I’m currently learning Proffesional Python
+- 🌱 I’m currently learning Professional Python

 <!---
 aliziaf/aliziaf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.